-Documenting a wedding is not something I take lightly.
-I love photographing a wedding day because of the emotion that is so raw on the day.
+Documenting a Gloucestershire wedding is not something I take lightly.
+I love photographing and filming a wedding day because of the emotion that is so raw on the day.
 The coming together of two families.
 Two families that may have never been one.

 The beautiful Barnsley House Wedding.
 The wedding dreams are made of.
 With the sun shining after a month of torrential rains, the weather was a gift from God.
 Amy and her bridesmaids were getting ready in the Secret Garden Suite.
 The music playing, the champagne flowing and the make up being applied.
 As little Haig ran around in his nappy, keeping everyone entertained; this wedding was everything special.